SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/hardware-requirements.md

         -   BRD4325B - A0 dual flash 1.2
     -   SiWx917 SoC / Common Flash Radio Board / 2.4GHz
         -   BRD4325C - B0 common flash v1.2
         -   BRD4325G - B0 Stacked Flash + External PSRAM v1.2
+        -   BRD4338a - B0 common flash v2.0

     **Note:**
     Refer [SiWx917 SoC](https://www.silabs.com/wireless/wi-fi/siwx917-wireless-socs) for more details

-## Additional Matter over Wi-Fi Hardware Requirements
+### Additional Matter over Wi-Fi Hardware Requirements

 In addition to your Matter over Wi-Fi Accessory Device you will need the following for both running the demo and for development:

+-   Windows/Linux/MacOS computer with a USB port
+-   USB cable for connecting WSTK Board to Computer
+-   Raspberry Pi with a >32 GB SD Card
 -   Access point with Internet access
 -   microSD card (>=32GB) (if using Raspberry Pi)
 -   **[Optional]** Android Mobile phone (If using the chip-tool on Android)
+-   Interconnect board (included in the RS9116 kit)
+-   SPI Cable (included in the RS9116 kit)
+-   Jumper Cables (included in the RS9116 kit)